Guide to Microdec – Phase 2

 - The next field is the Job Type code.
 As explained in the Job Type guide, the Job Type directly correlates to the Industry code chosen.
 Since we chose AI (Investment Banking), then the correlating Job Type is FC# (Corporate Finance).

 This leads to the Skills field.
 This is probably our most complicated group of codes.
 The complexity doesn't stem from the codes being confusing or requiring advanced knowledge, but simply because there can be an overwhelming number of sectors and sub-sectors and keeping track of them can be tough at first.
 That being said, the skill code allows us to code our candidates extremely accurately and helps ensure our searches yield the best possible candidates for our task at hand.
 If you look at figure 7 on the Michael Loffredo example profile, he gives a few hints as to what his Skill codes may be.

 - The first hint is he lists “Services and Industrials” under his Associate position at William Blair, with Industrials being the key word there that we care about.

-If you reference our Skills Code guide on Page 16, you will see that we are very general when coding junior bankers (Years 1-6), we always want to get them an IGB (Unknown) Skill code.
+If you reference our Skills Code guide, you will see that we are very general when coding junior bankers (Years 1-6), we always want to get them an IGB (Unknown) Skill code.
 However, if the candidate, even as a junior, has a well-defined sector that they fit in to, it is also beneficial to add that sector as well.